SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles

 \subsection{Image-based benchmarks}

-While many real-time RGB image object detection approaches exist, we selected 2 representative models to provide a benchmarking of this dataset upon: YOLOv9 \cite{YOLOv9-2024} and RT-DETR \cite{zhao2024detrsbeatyolosrealtime}.
+While many real-time RGB image object detection approaches exist, we selected two representative models to provide a benchmarking of this dataset upon: YOLOv9 \cite{YOLOv9-2024} and RT-DETR \cite{zhao2024detrsbeatyolosrealtime}.
 We specifically benchmark using real-time detectors as the ego-centric ASV perspective of this dataset lends itself to use in real-time, on-board object detection use cases.
 Based on that criteria, we selected a model from the popular You Only Look Once (YOLO) object detector lineage, which uses a Convolutional Neural Network (CNN) backbone approach and a newer Transformer-backbone approach based on the Detection Transformer \cite{detr_10.1007/978-3-030-58452-8_13} (DETR), that was adapted for real-time (RT) use.

-Both models were trained for 300 epochs and we used the default hyperparameters from the YOLOv9 \cite{yolov9-github} and RT-DETR \cite{rtdetr-github} open-source implementations.
-From their reference implementation, a confidence threshold of $0.25$ and an Intersection over Union (IoU) threshold of $0.45$ for non-maximum suppression was applied to post-process outputs before compiling results.
-For consistent comparison across 2D object detection methods, we use the mean Average Precision (mAP) metric.
-Validation and test set results can be found in \tab{tab:image-class-comparison} and example detections in \fig{fig:qual-benchmark-image}.
-The qualitative examples are from 3 of the dataset's locations: Barbados, Lake Mascoma, and Busan Port, to show several multi-object encounters with ship, buoy and other labeled objects.
+We trained both models for 300 epochs and used the default hyperparameters from the YOLOv9 \cite{yolov9-github} and RT-DETR with HGNetv2 backbone \cite{rtdetr-github} open-source implementations.
+From their reference implementation, we applied a confidence threshold of $0.25$ and an Intersection over Union (IoU) threshold of $0.45$ for non-maximum suppression to post-process outputs before compiling results.
+For consistent comparison across 2D object detection methods, we used the mean Average Precision (mAP) metric.
+Validation and test set results are in \tab{tab:image-class-comparison} and example detections are in \fig{fig:qual-benchmark-image}.
+The qualitative examples are from 3 of the dataset's locations: Barbados, Lake Mascoma and Busan Port, to show several multi-object encounters with ship, buoy, and other labeled objects.

 From the results of both models, qualitative and quantitative, out-of-the box models have room for improvement -- especially on the buoy and other classes.
 It is clear that (a) there are relevant image-only features to train object detection models and (b) that this dataset represents a challenging detection task, characteristic of the maritime ASV environment.